OpenCDSS/cdss-app-tstool-training-user/training/00-intro-getting-started-cdss/00-tstool-intro-getting-started-video-script.md

 5. The time series list, or "catalog" provides standard time series metadata such as identifiers, interval, and units, and optional data depending on the data source.
 6. The middle part of the interface shows the command list, which can be edited with ***Commands*** menu and right-click popup menu.
 7. The bottom part of the interface shows results from running the commands, with results organized into tabs.
 Right-click on results to show viewing tools, such as graph views.
+8. Popup tooltips are shown when mousing over the interface and context-sensitive menus are shown when right-clicking on a view component.

 ## TSTool Role in CDSS

 TSTool is used used in CDSS as follows.
-It...
+It is used to...

 1. Read the slide

 ## Installation and Configuration